Unbound: Liberating women

 21-23 September 2018, Otago Polytechnic, Dunedin

-By focusing on liberating women, Unbound celebrates the power of cloth and clothes in the visual, material world and explores how women make, use, transform and transcend boundaries.
+Unbound: Liberating Women celebrates the power of cloth and clothes in the visual, material world and explores how women make and use these to transform and transcend boundaries.

 We invite papers of up to 20 minutes on topics that explore the Unbound:

 - Liberating women;

 - Dress, bodies and sexualities;

 Please submit your abstract as a Word document of up to 300 words, with a short biography, and saved as surname_firstname.docx by 30th April 2018 to Unbound2018@op.ac.nz.
 We will advise you of the decision by 30th May 2018.
 Final papers will be eligible for inclusion in the CTANZ journal, Context.